davidrhodus/gtc2017/slides.md

 - very good and fast encoders are out there, e.g. [zstd](https://github.com/facebook/zstd), [lz4](https://github.com/lz4/lz4), [blosc](http://www.blosc.org/), ...
 *use them, don't reinvent them!*

-- tranform data so that it can be compressed best
+- transform data so that it can be compressed best
 - do it fast!

 [/column]